Maple Leafs' Ilya Samsonov: Tending twine Saturday

-Samsonov will guard the road net Saturday against Monreal, according to Luke Fox of Sportsnet.
+Samsonov will patrol the home net versus Carolina on Saturday, according to Elliotte Friedman of Sportsnet.

-Samsonov has won his past two outings, stopping 56 of 60 shots during that span.
-He has compiled a 16-5-6 record this season with two shutouts, a 3.14 GAA and an .885 save percentage through 29 appearances.
-The Canadiens rank 27th in the league this campaign with 2.76 goals per contest.
+There was some concern as Samsonov went down during the morning skate after stopping a puck in a 'bad spot'.
+But coach Sheldon Keefe said that Samsonov was okay and will be between the pipes.
+Samsonov is 10-1-0 with a 2.60 GAA and a .905 save percentage in his last 11 appearances.
+He could have a hard challenge Saturday versus the Hurricanes, who are eighth in the NHL standings with 86 points -- two better than the Maple Leafs.

 More News